dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 </wap-provisioningdoc>
 ```

 In the log, the XML is identical to the input.
-This output means the profile successfully applied to the device with no errors:
+This matching output means the profile successfully applied to the device with no errors:

 ```xml
 <wap-provisioningdoc>